geerlingguy/ansible-role-haproxy/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    haproxy_cfg_template: haproxy.cfg.j2

+Path to the custom haproxy template.
+If you put your custom template under the `templates` directory next to your playbook and use a relative path, use a different path than the default one, because ansible, when using relative path, use the first template found and look under the role directory at first then the playbook directory.

+### Default template variables

     haproxy_socket: /var/lib/haproxy/stats

 The socket through which HAProxy can communicate (for admin purposes or statistics).
 To disable/remove this directive, set `haproxy_socket: ''` (an empty string).